 If you have answered ‘yes’ to one or more of these questions you may benefit from our counselling services for sleep issues.

 A Recent Testimonial

 Katie - Fulham“I have struggled with anxiety for years and tried many different things.
 I had CBT Counselling sessions in Fulham over the course of about a year and I now feel much, much better.
 I would definitely recommend them to anyone with a problem”.

 You will begin by meeting with one of our Psychologist for an initial assessment to discuss the difficulties that you have been having with your sleep and its impact on you.
 Your Therapist will also ask you some more general questions about your mood, background, commitments and responsibilities and what you would like to achieve through your counselling.
-This information will help your Therapist to design a counselling programme that will meet your specific needs and help you to achieve your particular goals.
+This information will help your Therapist to design a treatment programme that will meet your specific needs and help you to achieve your particular goals.

 Next you will be taught skills to improve your sleep habits referred to as ‘Sleep Hygiene’.
 This will include some of the following:

-- Establish a good sleeping routine by going to bed and getting up at roughly the same time everyday.
+- Establish a good quality sleeping routine by going to bed and getting up at roughly the same time everyday.

 - Sleep in a quiet (use ear plugs if necessary), cool, well ventilated and dark room.